knpuniversity/rest/knpu/project-routing.rst

     }

 And just like that, we have a new endpoint with the URL ``/api/programmers``.
-If we make a POST request here, the ``newAction`` function will be executed.
+If we make a POST request here, the ``newAction`` function will be executed and these famous words will be returned in the response.
 This is the core of what Silex gives us.

 URLs and Resources
 ~~~~~~~~~~~~~~~~~~